jacjacattac/startup/README.md

 ![5](https://github.com/jacjacattac/startup/assets/92479749/268992c9-9415-4118-b306-8afd977c70e1)

 ## Technologies
 - **HTML** - Use HTML structure for application.
 Five HTML pages.
-One for home page, one for login, one for cost estimation, one for contact info, one for an about page, and one for voting.
+One for home page, one for login, one for cost estimation, one for contact info, and one for an about page.
 Hyperlinks to choice artifact.
 - **CSS** - Use it for style, color, font, whitespace to make application look nice.
 - **JavaScript** - Provides login and inputting data
 - **WebService** - backend services for login and retrieving calculations for cost estimates.
 Connect to instagram server to display photos.
 - **DB** - Stores users and cost estimations in database.
 - **Login** - Register and login users.
 Credentials securely stored in database.
 - **WebSocket** - Send data to server that an estimate was made and number of estimates will be counted and displayed on the website.
 - **React** - Application ported to use the react web framework

+## HTML Deliverable
+- **HTML**  - Five HTML page that provide information about the business, have the ability to login and generate prices.
+- **Links** - The login page automatically links to the consultation page.
+Each page contains menu bar with links to other pages.
+- **Text** - Each page provides textual context.
+- **Images** - Used a placeholder image to show where images would go in the website.
+- **Login** - Login available on first page that links to consultation.
+- **Database** - Wasn’t sure exactly how to show a database placeholder so I just made a txt file that has the prices for the cost estimation, which will be used when the user clicks generate after entering prices on the consultation page.
+- **WebSocket** - When an estimation is made it will send data to server that estimation was made and updated number of estimations will be immediately displayed on the website.
+There is text there acting as a placeholder of where that information will go on the consultation page.
+- **3rd Party** - On portfolio page I put images as a placeholder for where the instagram service will be called and display the images.